ABCD: American-Born Confused Desi (2013 film): Plot

-The story revolves around two rich spoilt brats who were born in the U.S.: Johns Isaac, and his cousin Korah Murikken.
-Johns is the son of a billionaire named Isaac John who is settled in New York, while Korah's mother left for Paris with her new husband.
-Johns and Korah enjoy their luxurious lives by driving expensive cars, going to pubs and nightclubs, playing pranks on public.
+The story revolves around two rich, spoilt brats who were born in the United States.
+John Isaac and his cousin Korah Murikken.
+John is the son of a millionaire named Isaac John, who is settled in New York, while Korah's mother left for Paris with her new husband.
+Johns and Korah enjoy their luxurious lives by driving expensive cars, going to pubs and nightclubs, and playing pranks on the public.
 Isaac decides to send both of them to India, saying that it is a vacation before Johns goes to Melbourne for his MBA studies the next month.
 He then blocks Johns and Korah's credit cards post their arrival in India.
 Johns and Korah initially stay at a luxurious hotel apartment unaware that their credit cards are useless.
 Upon realizing their financial situation, they try to escape from the apartment to avoid paying.
 However, they are caught by the security guard.
 He brings them to the manager who then confiscates their mobile phones, tablets PCs and wrist watches.
 Isaac provides Johns and Korah with very poor accommodation with water from the nearby community dug well and a public toilet.
 They try to make money through underhand methods but are duped.
 With all of their money gone, they are left with no choice but to join the MBA studies at a local university that Isaac arranged for them, along with ₹5000 monthly for their combined expenses, provided they attend their classes regularly.